-Washington strains for virus response amid public closures
+Washington strains for virus response as institutions close

 Trump, in an Oval Office address to the nation Wednesday night, said the monthlong restriction on travel would begin late Friday at midnight.
 After days of playing down the threat, he blamed Europe for not acting quickly enough to address the “foreign virus” and claimed that U.S. clusters were “seeded” by European travelers.

+“We had dinner in Florida at Mar-a-Lago with the entire delegation.
+I don’t know if the press aide was there,” Trump told reporters at the White House.
+“But we did nothing very unusual.
+We sat next to each other for a period of time.”
+Asked whether he should be tested, Trump replied, “Let’s put it this way.
+I am not concerned.”

+The White House did not respond to repeated questions about the Bolsonaro news, including whether the president and his senior staff are being tested for the virus and whether any were considering self-quarantining.

-But he said Thursday that he is also considering restricting travel to domestic hot spots such as California and Washington state.
-“Is it a possibility?
-Yes,” he said.
-The president also said he would postpone campaign rallies, telling reporters that he believes he needs a “little separation until such time as this goes away.”
+The president also said Thursday that he was considering major restrictions for others, such as limiting travel to domestic hot spots such as California and Washington state.
+“Is it a possibility?” he said in response to the question.
+“Yes.”

+Trump also claimed falsely Thursday that the U.S. is currently screening all Americans and foreigners who are entering the country, saying, “people coming in have to be tested.”
+And he claimed that those who return are being forced to isolate themselves, adding: “It’s going to be a pretty strong enforcement of quarantine.”
+No widespread quarantine orders have been announced.

-As classes, sports events, concerts and conferences are canceled across the nation, Trump also proposed postponing this summer’s Olympics in Japan for a year.
+As classes, sports events, concerts and conferences are canceled across the nation, he said he would be halting his signature campaign rallies, telling reporters that he believes he needs a “little separation until such time as this goes away.”
+And he proposed postponing this summer’s Olympics in Japan for a year, too.

 So far, the administration’s haphazard response and the stalemate in Congress have resulted in more uncertainty as the crisis roils the financial markets and rewrites daily life for Americans.